parthasdey2304/pdf-password-decrypter/README.md

-# Pdf-Password-Decrypter
+# Decrypt Your Password Protected pdf files Here
-Pdf-Password-Decrypter is a Python application that can be used to decrypt PDF files that are password-protected.
+**Pdf-Password-Decrypter is a Python application that can be used to decrypt PDF files that are password-protected.**

 # Features
 + Allows users to select a password-protected PDF file to be decrypted.